 Cybersecurity is a young industry, and there are major differences in the way companies use technology, processes, access control, and other security controls to reduce the risk of cyber attacks like man-in-the-middle attacks, phishing, email spoofing, domain hijacking, spear phishing, computer worms, data breaches, typosquatting, ransomware and other types of malware.

 The framework aims to help organizations learn from best practices.
 Additionally, NIST can be used in conjunction with other frameworks or compliance standards such as HIPAA, HECVAT, FISMA, GLBA, SOX, or SOC 2, among many others.

 What is the Summary of the NIST Cybersecurity Framework?

 The NIST Cybersecurity Framework consists of three main components:

-- The Framework Core: A set of desired cybersecurity activities and outcomes using common language that is easy to understand.
-It guides organizations in managing and reducing cybersecurity risk while complimenting their existing cybersecurity and risk management methodologies.
+- The Framework Core: A set of desired cybersecurity activities and outcomes using a common language that is easy to understand.
+It guides organizations in managing and reducing cybersecurity risk while complementing their existing cybersecurity and risk management methodologies.

-- The Framework Profile: An organization's unique alignment of their organizational requirements and objectives, risk appetite and resources against the desired outcomes of the Framework Core.
-Profiles are primarily used to identify and prioritize opportunities to improve security standards and mitigate risk at an organization.
+- The Framework Profile: An organization's unique alignment of its organizational requirements and objectives, risk appetite, and resources against the desired outcomes of the Framework Core.
+Profiles are primarily used to identify and prioritize opportunities to improve security standards and mitigate organizational risk.

 What are the Benefits of the NIST Cybersecurity Framework?